Just Move to Tallinn

 Choose your legal route

-Startup Visa for founders; Digital Nomad Visa for remote workers; e-Residency for company formation
+Startup Visa for founders; Digital Nomad Visa for remote workers; e-Residency is company setup only

 2